nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk_k8s_files_replication.md

 4. Create the replication target on the primary NKP cluster

-    ??? tip "If Target namespace is already present use the manifest here "
+    ??? tip "If remote Cluster's target namespace is already present use the manifest here "

         If the wordpress or any target namespace is available at this point in time.
 The ``ReplicationTarget`` resource could be configured to replicate to this target namespace like so: